ELECTRICITY IS NOT

 reality rules, and if a large group of non-scientists tries to change the

-doesn't matter how many people "vote" for the change, because Nature isn't
+It doesn't matter how many people "vote" for the change because Nature

-listening.
-If "electricity" originally means electric charge, and if
+isn't listening.
+If "electricity" originally means electric charge, and

-people try to change things so that the word "electricity" now means
+if people try to change it so that the word "electricity" now means EM

 energy, then we have a special word for their actions: MISTAKEN